-Plug your NeoTrellis into a USB port on your computer.
+Plug your NeoTrellis into a USB port on your computer with a known good USB data+power cable.
 In your file explorer/finder, you should see a new flash drive named CIRCUITPY pop up.

 If you see a new drive named TRELM4BOOT, you will need to load CircuitPython onto your NeoTrellis first.
 See this page to do so.
 Your board should reboot when you put the code on the board and a CIRCUITPY drive should now be available.